 You may have to mix and match different media to find your ideal combination, but the options given here will suit most applications as long as the filter is big enough for the job.

-Aquarium filter media can also be used in goldfish pond filters, you just need more of it.
+Aquarium filter media can also be used in pond filters, you just need a lot more of it.

 Most companies that supply filter media suggest replacing it periodically.
 I have never needed to replace filter media.

 It needs a good rinse in aged water at every filter service, but there is no reason why it would need replacing.If you need to buy some aquarium filter media Amazon.com have a good selection of high quality products at very reasonable prices.